Mind Your Image Metadata

 For example, imagine you take a headshot from the comfort of your home and put it on your website.
 Unless you removed the metadata before uploading it (or configured your device not to record it), someone could download it from your website and look at the metadata to see where you live.
 Depending on what other things you put on your website, they could also figure out places you frequent, where your friends and family live, etc.

 I created exif-stripper to make it easy to protect myself.
 It can be used as a pre-commit hook, command line utility, or Python package.
-For my website, I use it as a pre-commit hook, so I can add images without having to think about it.
+For my website, I use it as a pre-commit hook, so I can add images without having to remember to process them beforehand.
 Just add the following to your .pre-commit-config.yaml file:

 - repo: https://github.com/stefmolin/exif-stripper